Law Office of Thomas J. Swenson

-In designing integrated asset-protection and wealth-building structures, many variables must be considered.
-No single plan is applicable to all situations.
+In designing integrated asset-protection and wealth-building structures, many variables are considered.
+No single approach is applicable to all situations.

-Knowledge of domestic and offshore legal entities, U.S. tax laws, creditor and debtor laws and offshore financial products is required to analyze a particular set of circumstances and to design appropriate strategies and plans.
+Knowledge of domestic and offshore legal entities, U.S. tax laws, creditor and debtor laws and offshore financial products is required to design strategies and plans appropriate for a particular set of circumstances.
 This office utilizes the services of experts and service providers around the world to implement optimal plans and structures for its clients.
-The office includes your current financial advisors, attorneys and accountants in its consultations with you if you become a client.
+The office welcomes a client’s current financial advisers, attorneys and accountants in its analysis and planning.

-Business and personal assets are threatened by the risk of frivolous law suits.
+Business and personal assets are at risk from frivolous law suits.
 Income, capital gain, gift and estate taxes hinder the accumulation of wealth and then erode what has been achieved.
-But, advanced planning is able to provide some protections of assets against appropriation by civil courts and tax authorities.
+But, advanced planning can protect assets against appropriation by civil courts and tax authorities.
 For example, selective use of business entities can insulate high-value assets from high-risk activities.
 State and federal exemptions to court judgments and bankruptcy exist for certain property.
 Life insurance and annuity products provide tax-saving investment opportunities in addition to financial security.
-Selective transfer of business and personal assets into appropriate offshore and domestic entities can effectively combine asset protection with wealth building and estate planning.
+Selective transfer of business and personal assets into appropriate offshore and domestic entities effectively combines asset protection with wealth building and estate planning.

 Captive insurance companies — offshore and domestic